briancatraguna/briancatraguna/README.md

 * 🎓 Hopefully I'll graduate on October 2021!
 * 📖 Currently learning Clean Architecture🏛️ and Dependency Injection💉 using [Dagger](https://github.com/google/dagger)🗡️
+* 📗 Also learning 🎨Front-End Web Technologies on the side in Generasi-Gigih with [YABB](https://www.anakbangsabisa.org/) and [Gojek](https://www.gojek.io/)!
 * 🚧 I'm open to any projects!
 Feel free to contact me through these platforms:

 <p align='center'>